 All e-invoices must include the applicable taxes.
 This includes:

-PST(Provincial Sales Tax) - is a tax levied on the sale of goods and services in the province of Saskatchewan.
+• PST(Provincial Sales Tax): This refers to the tax on the sale of goods and services in the province of Saskatchewan.
 It generally involves a tax on the final consumption of goods and services.

-GST(Goods and Services Tax) - is a tax levied on the sale of goods and services in Canada.
+• GST(Goods and Services Tax)- GST is tax on the sale of goods and services in Canada.
 The GST is a value-added tax that is levied on the final consumption of goods and services.

 Who must comply with e-invoicing regulations in Canada?